torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 ===============================================
-The irq_domain interrupt number mapping library
+The irq_domain Interrupt Number Mapping Library
 ===============================================

 The current design of the Linux kernel uses a single large number space where each separate IRQ source is assigned a different number.
-This is simple when there is only one interrupt controller, but in systems with multiple interrupt controllers the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.
+This is simple when there is only one interrupt controller, but in systems with multiple interrupt controllers, the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.

-The number of interrupt controllers registered as unique irqchips show a rising tendency: for example subdrivers of different kinds such as GPIO controllers avoid reimplementing identical callback mechanisms as the IRQ core system by modelling their interrupt handlers as irqchips, i.e. in effect cascading interrupt controllers.
+The number of interrupt controllers registered as unique irqchips shows a rising tendency.
+For example, subdrivers of different kinds such as GPIO controllers avoid reimplementing identical callback mechanisms as the IRQ core system by modelling their interrupt handlers as irqchips.
+I.e. in effect cascading interrupt controllers.

 Here the interrupt number loose all kind of correspondence to hardware interrupt numbers: whereas in the past, IRQ numbers could